ryantd42/NY-Legislative-Git/2023/A4584A-2023/bill.md

   ___________

- Introduced  by M. of A. GUNTHER -- read once and referred to the Commit- tee on Insurance
+ Introduced  by M. of A. GUNTHER -- read once and referred to the Commit- tee on  Insurance  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law and the insurance law, in relation to requiring services provided by telehealth reimbursed  at  the  same rate as an in-office visit
+ AN ACT to amend the public health law and the insurance law, in relation to requiring services provided by telehealth be reimbursed at the same rate as an in-office visit

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-